This May Seem Counterintuitive & it Works…

 - Productivity Secret that Will Change Your Life – I use the Ivy Lee 6 Method for mapping out my essential six productivity tasks for each workday.

-Toiling away and staring at a blank screen, or worse, not taking a break in several hours, will contribute to being less productive.
+Toiling away and staring at a blank screen, or worse, not taking a break for several hours, will contribute to being less productive.

 Breaks are good!

-Happy President’s Day Weekend – February is flying by – got your goals for the year done yet?
-I can help. 😉
+Happy President’s Day Weekend – February is flying by – Have you done your goals for the year yet?
+I can help. 😉 Go to the “about” page and send me a note.
+I’m here for you!

 NOTE 1: Remember to revisit any blog post topic you may have missed.